Blood Chemistry Testing

 Within the TDG Five-Test Programme, I build the cost of blood chemistry into the overall programme fee.
 This means clients do not pay separately for interpretation — the clinical analysis of their blood chemistry results is included in the practitioner fee, not charged as an additional consultation.

 The cost of the test itself (the laboratory fee and any phlebotomy charge) is paid directly to the service provider.
-Depending on your circumstances, I will recommend either the Randox 150 or Regenerus 57 panel, and where home draw is the right choice, I will coordinate the Bloods & Beyond arrangement with you directly.
+Depending on your circumstances, I will recommend the panel that fits the question, and where home draw is the right choice, I will coordinate the Bloods & Beyond arrangement with you directly.

 Included